Zeta leaves at least 6 dead and nearly 2 million without power

 "The house was flooding, the water was coming in really fast, and we didn't know what to do," one resident told CBS News.

-The flooding was so severe that a sailboat washed onto the highway in Pass Christian, Bacchus said.
+The flooding was so severe that a sailboat washed onto the highway in Pass Christian, CBS News' Danya Bacchus said.
 Waveland, Mississippi, Mayor Mike Smith told CBS affiliate WLOX-TV that his city took the worst hit since Hurricane Katrina in 2005.

 Zeta was the 27th named storm of what has been a record-breaking and devastating hurricane season, with many of the worst storms striking the Gulf Coast.
 As the presidential election looms, Louisiana Governor John Bel Edwards said polling places will be prioritized for returning power, Bacchus reported.